 Old Bridge Family Law Attorneys

 Old Bridge is a township of about 65,000 residents in Middlesex County, New Jersey, located across the bay from Staten Island.
 As of 2010, Old Bridge was New Jersey's 18th-largest municipality, and it is considered a bedroom suburb of New York City with a lot of its residents commuting to jobs in New York City.
 Originally named Madison Township, the name was changed by vote to the current name in 1975.
-Divorce can substantially change every facet of a family's daily life in Old Bridge or the surrounding communities.
+Divorce can substantially change every facet of a family's daily life, making it important to consult an Old Bridge family law attorney who can advise you on your options.
 An experienced family law attorney at Goldstein Law Group can help you understand your rights and explore your options if you are facing the dissolution of a marriage.Rules Governing Child Custody

 Among the most important and commonly contested matters that arise from a divorce is child custody.
 There are two aspects of custody in New Jersey.
 There is legal custody, which gives a parent authority to participate in major life decisions for the child, such as those involving school, health, religion, and other issues of well-being.
 There is also physical (residential) custody, which involves the child's ability to spend time with or live with each parent.
 In general, New Jersey law presumes that parents should share the rights and responsibilities of parenting.
 While joint legal custody is common, in many instances, a child will live primarily with one parent due, in large part, to practical considerations such as which parent(s) may (or may not) have the ability to get children to or from school if , for example, a parent’s employment responsibilities involves frequent travel or erratic hours while the other parent’s employment (or lack of employment) may be more conducive to serving as the child’s “parent of primary residence” (known as the “PPR”).